swillrich/eimma/README.md

 ## Serve the Exchange Api

-To build the docker exchange-api image, `docker build -t eimma-exchange-api -f eimma/exchange-api/Dockerfile .`
+To build the docker exchange-api image, `docker build -t elmma-exchange-api -f elmma/exchange-api/Dockerfile .`

-To run the image, type `docker run -it --rm --name exchange-api -d -v {$PWD}/exchange-api:/usr/src/app -p 8080:8080 eimma-exchange-api`
+To run the image, type `docker run -it --rm --name exchange-api -d -v {$PWD}/exchange-api:/usr/src/app -p 8080:8080 elmma-exchange-api`

 Exchange Api is accessible by http://localhost:8080, to display the historical DAX data for the duration of 2016-01-01 to 2017-01-01, call http://localhost:8080/?ticker=^GDAXI&from=2016-01-01&to=2017-01-01